vin-murithi/cmanager/readme.txt

-	Governor - consider countywide voters, all constituencies, wards and polling station within MP - consider one constituency and all wards and polling stations within MCA - consider one constituency and one ward and all polling stations within.
+	Governor - consider countywide voters, all constituencies, wards and polling station within MP - consider one constituency and all wards and polling stations within MCA - consider one constituency and one ward and all polling stations within. select office select county

+22-07-2022
 Refine the Layout:
 How to Style Tables
-IEBC Data:
-	-View data by county - select box
+Profile:
+	-Have the name of Person vying
+	-Office sought
+	-This provides pertinent regions to choose from -Voters and administrative regions are calculated depending on office  and chosen region[more for governor than mca] IEBC Data:
-	-Stats on top: Registration centers and total registered voters -Allow Addition of filters by: constituency_name, ward_name, registration_center_name
+	-View data according to office selected in the profile -Stats included: Total regions depending on office and total registered voters
 Projections:
+	-According to voters calculated in profile
-	-According to county selected and filters applied -Input Pessimistic projection
+	-Input Pessimistic projection
 	-Input optimistic projections
 	-Get an optimistic and pessimistic figure for voters in a given area.
 Recruitments:
-	Have tab that can switch between list of recruitees and insights insights
+	Has List of voters and insights
-		-Voter Ages
+	insights
 		-Gender ratio
 		-Total number of recruited voters
 Progress:
 	-Optimistic and pessimistic values against actual recruited voters -Time to elections
-	-Affiliate level
+	-Affiliate levels
 	-Graph of weekly recruitment rates

 How to create dummy data???
 Dummy data for Meru, Igembe south MP
 Data span =  May 1st to current date but before aug 8th

 recruitment dates span the data span name - random 2 names